GitLab Sensor User Guide

 gitlab-pat.png

-Test the token to ensure it works:
+6. Verify the token works:

 # set your token